 In late November, the Carolina, the Port Royal, and the Three Brothers, left Barbados for the coast of America, but were caught in storms again near the island of Nevis and were separated from each other.
 The Port Royal was wrecked in the Bahamas by the storms.
 Both the Carolina and the Three Brothers were battered, but eventually made port in Bermuda.
 Somehow, some of those aboard the Port Royal were able to find passage to the island of Bermuda and rejoin their fellow colonists.

 The pioneers eventually settled at Charles Town on the Ashley River.
-John Lock, Sir John Yeamans, and James Carteret were created Landgraves.
+John Locke, Sir John Yeamans, and James Carteret were created Landgraves.
 Yeamans would have become governor, but he is listed as the third governor only because he did not arrive with the original settlers.
 He arrived several months later, and the 80 year-old governor William Sayles he appointed in his absence had died.
-After deposing Sayle's successor he became governor.
+After deposing Sayle's successor, Joseph West, he became governor.

 Sir John Yeamans was not a good governor.
 He proved to be "a sordid calculator," bent only on acquiring a fortune.
 He only enriched himself, exporting food during a shortage.
 In 1674, Yeamans was removed from office and he died in August 1674.

 Sir John Yeamans, who had ruled a small colony with prudence and moderation, became insolent, unjust, and tyrannical, when he governed people by whom he had not been chosen.
-He was vitiated by prosperity; wherefore the proprietors, in consequence of numerous complaints, removed him from the government in 1674.
+He was vitiated by prosperity; wherefore the Lords Proprietors, in consequence of numerous complaints, removed him from the government in 1674.

 It is one of only three Jacobean-style houses